 Today, CHAI supports AMFm by providing technical assistance to governments, helping them apply for and implement AMFm, and roll out marketing campaigns that educate people about treatment.

 CHAI also works to transform how malaria is diagnosed.
 Even with the increased availability of effective rapid diagnostic tests in remote villages, malaria’s long and lethal history leads people – including health professionals – to habitually believe that every fever is malaria, when often it is not.
 CHAI assists governments in training clinicians to make accurate diagnoses and help patients understand their condition and access proper treatment instead of automatically prescribing anti-malarial medicines for every fever.

 CHAI is currently working with AMFm countries to expand access to malaria treatment by increasing the market penetration of ACTs to over 50 percent in the next year.
 This initiative includes helping new ACTs gain market entry and uptake by providing technical assistance, regulatory expertise, and cost-optimization support to the companies that manufacture them.

-CHAI is also continuing our work to improve the sustainability and efficiency of malaria financing, including the exploration of novel mechanisms like cash-on-delivery, which pays for progress made toward targets.
+CHAI is also continuing their work to improve the sustainability and efficiency of malaria financing, including the exploration of novel mechanisms like cash-on-delivery, which pays for progress made toward targets.
 Additionally, CHAI is helping Swaziland advance toward becoming the first mainland African country to eliminate malaria by ramping up effective surveillance to track down and diagnose every case.
 Even a few years ago, people thought that eliminating malaria in a sub-Saharan African country was impossible and yet Swaziland is now on the verge of achieving that remarkable feat.